-We love to hear from our customers whether it's a complaint, compliment or suggestion.
+We love to hear from our customers whether it's a complaint or compliment.
 It is important for us to know what we do well, and we are just as keen to hear when we have not met our customer's expectations no matter the circumstance.

-This policy provides an outline of how our staff will handle customer feedback which includes complaints, compliments or suggestions.
+This policy provides an outline of how our staff will handle customer feedback which includes complaints or compliments.

 We consider Internal Dispute Resolution (IDR) to be an important and necessary first step in the complaint handling process.
 It gives the Group the opportunity to hear when we do not meet our customers' expectations and address them genuinely, efficiently and effectively.
 Addressing IDR complaints in this way can also assist in improving business systems and products or services, which is integral to growing a successful business.